EspressoAdvice.comUpdated April 2026

 It's not a standardised term.
 Generally it indicates medium to medium-dark roast levels and beans selected to taste good under espresso extraction.
 But each roaster interprets it differently.
 Some espresso roasts are quite light, others quite dark.
 Read the flavour notes rather than trusting the label.

-Can I use any coffee beans for espresso?
+Can we use any coffee beans for espresso?

 Technically yes, but results vary dramatically.
 Light-roast filter coffee beans will produce sour, thin espresso.
 Very dark beans may taste burnt.
 Beans roasted for espresso are selected and developed specifically to taste good under high-pressure extraction.